Atiwari330/ehrclone2/transcription-integration-stories.md

     - `ai-chatbot/assembly-ai-integ-docs.md`

 ### 1.4 Create Implementation Checkpoint Summary
-- [ ] **Story**: As an AI builder, I need to document my understanding before implementation so that assumptions can be validated.
+- [x] **Story**: As an AI builder, I need to document my understanding before implementation so that assumptions can be validated.
   - **Priority**: P1
   - **Dependencies**: 1.1, 1.2, 1.3
   - **Acceptance Criteria**:
-    - Create `ai-chatbot/transcription-checkpoint-1.md`
+    - Create `ai-chatbot/transcription-checkpoint-1.md` ✓
-    - Include architectural decisions
+    - Include architectural decisions ✓
-    - List components to be created
+    - List components to be created ✓
-    - Document any questions or concerns
+    - Document any questions or concerns ✓
-    - Mark this story complete in transcription-integration-stories.md
+    - Mark this story complete in transcription-integration-stories.md ✓
   - **Files to Create**:
-    - `ai-chatbot/transcription-checkpoint-1.md`
+    - `ai-chatbot/transcription-checkpoint-1.md` ✓

 ### 1.5 Human Review Checkpoint #1
 - [ ] **Story**: As a product owner, I need to review the implementation plan before coding begins.